 recieveStructure((byte*)&myStruct, sizeof(myStruct));

 Simple, right?
-Let’s see it in a hypothetical example in which we send the position of a servo to a robot, and the time at which we want the movement to occur.
+Let’s see it in a hypothetical example where we send the position of a servo to a robot, and the time in which we want the movement to be made.

 struct servoMoveMessage